Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 The *Lightstreamer Basic Chat Demo* is a very simple chat application, based on [Lightstreamer](http://www.lightstreamer.com) for its real-time communication needs.

-This project is a [Node.js](http://nodejs.org/) port of the [Lightstreamer - Basic Chat Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Chat-adapter-java), and contains the source code and all the resources needed to deploy on a Node.js instance the Remote Adapters for the "Hello World" Tutorial.
+This project contains the source code and all the resources needed to deploy on a [Node.js](http://nodejs.org/) instance the Node.js port of the [Lightstreamer - Basic Chat Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Chat-adapter-java).

 As an example of a client using this adapter, you may refer to the [Basic Chat Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-chat-client-javascript) and view the corresponding [Live Demo](http://demos.lightstreamer.com/ChatDemo/).